BangerTech/DockQTT/README.md

 - [Contributing](#contributing)
 - [License](#license)

-## What is MQTT Web Explorer?
+## What is DockQTT?
-MQTT Web Explorer is a powerful tool for visualizing and interacting with MQTT topics and messages.
+DockQTT is a powerful tool for visualizing and interacting with MQTT topics and messages.
 It provides a user-friendly interface for connecting to MQTT brokers and managing IoT communications.

 ### Features
 - 🔌 Connect to any MQTT broker